paullepoulpe/master-thesis/src/03_Background.md

 ```
 ## Optimizations

-The Delite `MultiLoop` Language (DMLL) formalism can be used to express a large number of parallel patterns from a small well defined core.
+The DMLL formalism can be used to express a large number of parallel patterns from a small well defined core.
 This allows for some powerful transformations and optimizations to be expressed in a simple concise way.
 In this section we present three common optimization that are part of the Delite compilation pipeline: `ArrayOfStruct` to `StructOfArray`, vertical loop fusion and horizontal loop fusion.
 These transformations are not new ideas [@soa] [@loopfusion], however, they are essential in the context of Delite.
 They can remove dependencies between elements of structured data as well as combine computations under the same scope to enable further optimizations.

 We will use the following snippet of code to illustrate the different transformations a program goes through.